Oria-Developer/Gippy/README.md

-# Gitpy
+# GitLoom

-Gitpy is a Python tool and library that syncs a local folder to a GitHub repository and keeps it updated.
+GitLoom is a Python tool and library that syncs a local folder to a GitHub repository and keeps it updated.
 It watches for file changes and automatically commits + pushes updates when you save files.

 ## Features